 So does it matter if you sign a heads of agreement or disclosure statement before you see solicitor?

-The heads of agreement and disclosure statement may be legally binding.
+The heads of agreement and disclosure statement set the tone for what to expect in the lease and also, they may be legally binding.

 And you’ll know this because you won't see a statement that says “these terms are not intended to be binding unless both parties enter a lease”.

 So this answers a popular question that clients have: when should you see a lawyer about a commercial lease?

 The answer: when you first get the heads of agreement or disclosure statement.

 Even if you do find a statement in a heads of agreement or disclosure statement that says the document won’t be binding until a lease is entered, beware of the negotiation trap.

 The negotiation trap is when the landlord reminds you that you already agreed to certain terms upfront in the heads of agreement and the disclosure statement and it's too late to re-negotiate.

 So the moral of the story here - get advice early on before you sign of on initial key terms whether its a heads of agreement or disclosure statement.

 The legal costs clause

 Here’s an example of what a legal costs clause may look like in a lease (where the landlord asks you to pay their costs):